You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 These exceptions don't apply to hunting bison and elk.

-Environment ID and eServices account
+Environment client ID and eServices account

-When you get a new licence, you will get an Environment ID.
+When you get a new licence, you will get an Environment client ID.
 You can use this ID to log in to Environment eServices.
 There you can view your client profile and access your licence, permit and harvest information.

 You will need your Environment client ID, birth date and phone number to log in to your profile.